Kong/kong/DEVELOPER.md

 1. Add a new rule in the popup.
 The only thing you will need is "Host Port" to be 22222 and "Guest Port" to be 22.
 Everything else can be left default (see screenshot below)
 1. Click "Ok"

 Now you should be able to ssh <your_name>@127.1 -p 22222 to get SSH prompt.
-But this requires us to type a long command and password every time we sign in.
+However, this requires us to type a long command and password every time we sign in.
 It is recommended you setup a public key and SSH alias to make this process simpler:

 1. On your host machine, generate a keypair for SSH into the guest: `ssh-keygen -t ed25519`.
 Just keep hitting Enter until the key is generated.
 You do not need a password for this key file since it is only used for SSH into your guest